|CS 341 - Survey of Programming Languages

 |About This Tutorial|

 This tutorial is designed for the students of CS 341 at Gettysburg College.
-Students at this level have expertise in Java and C++ programming.
-Consequently, this tutorial is written for an upper-level Computer Science student with a mature understanding of these languages.
+Students at this level have expertise in Java programming.
+Consequently, this tutorial is written for an upper-level Computer Science student with a mature understanding of Java.
 Since many concepts overlap from one programming language to another, this tutorial will seem accelerated to and be unsuitable for beginning Computer Science students.

 It is recommended that the student taking this tutorial first:

-Dr. Scheme is installed on all lab computers.
-If you own a personal computer, you may also download Dr. Scheme from the Dr. Racket (formerly Dr. Scheme) home page.
+Racket is installed on all lab computers.
+If you own a personal computer, you may also download Racket from the Racket home page.

 |REPL: Read-Eval-Print Loop|